-Some of the most charming myths about Glastonbury are about Joseph of Arimithea.
+Some of the most charming myths about Glastonbury are about Joseph of Arimathea.
 He was a rich man and a follower of Jesus.
-After the crucifixion he buried the body of Jesus in his own tomb.
-In the mid-13th century a story began that he visited England and bought the holy grail (the cup Jesus used at the last supper before his crucifixion) with him.
+After the crucifixion, he buried the body of Jesus in his own tomb.
+In the mid-13th century, a story began that he visited England and bought the holy grail (the cup Jesus used at the last supper before his crucifixion) with him.
 Joseph supposedly buried the holy grail under a spring.
 It was said that he built a church at Glastonbury.

 In reality it is very unlikely that he ever visited England.
 The first evidence of Christianity in Roman Britain dates from about 180 AD.
 Almost certainly there was no church at Glastonbury before the 7th century.
-In the 18th century the myth of Joseph of Arimithea grew when it was said he planted his hawthorn staff into the ground and it bloomed.
+In the 18th century, the myth of Joseph of Arimathea grew when it was said he planted his hawthorn staff into the ground and it bloomed.

 The first inhabitants of Glastonbury were stone age farmers.
 They built wooden track ways across boggy land some of which were preserved and have recently been discovered.
 In 1892 a 'lake village' was discovered near Glastonbury.
 It was actually a settlement of some 90 huts built on a wooden platform on wet ground.
 It flourished in the 1st century BC and the 1st century AD.

 Another pre-Roman remain is the Tor, which is a man made hill.
 To the east of it is a ditch.
 The Tor may have been a fortress or it may have been a shrine of some kind.
 However, there is no evidence of any settlement during Roman times.
 There may have been some farms in the area but that is all.